Breadcrumb

 What are the symptoms?

-The main symptom of vestibular neuritis is vertigo.
+The main symptom of vestibular neuritis is the sudden start of severe vertigo.
 Vertigo is not the same as feeling dizzy.
 Dizziness means that you feel unsteady or light-headed.
 But vertigo makes you feel like you're spinning or whirling.
 It may make it hard for you to walk.
 Symptoms of vertigo and dizziness may be caused by many problems other than labyrinthitis and vestibular neuritis.

-Vertigo begins without warning.
-It often starts 1 to 2 weeks after you've had influenza (flu) or a cold.
-It may be severe enough to make you vomit or make you feel sick to your stomach.
+Vertigo with vestibular neuritis begins without warning.
+It may start 1 to 2 weeks after you've had influenza (flu) or a cold.
+It is often severe enough to make you vomit or make you feel sick to your stomach.
 Vertigo slowly goes away over a few days to weeks.
-But for a month or longer, you may still get vertigo symptoms if you suddenly move your head a certain way.
+But for a month or longer, you may still get vertigo symptoms that come and go.

 How is it diagnosed?

 Your doctor can tell if you have vestibular neuritis by doing a physical examination and asking about your symptoms and past health.
-Your doctor will look for signs of a viral infection.
+Your doctor may look for signs of a viral infection.

 If the cause of your vertigo is not clear, your doctor may do other tests.
-These may include a hearing test (audiometry), a test of your balance system called electronystagmography, or an MRI to rule out other problems.
+These may include a hearing test (audiometry), balance tests, or an MRI to rule out other problems.

 How is vestibular neuritis treated?